stevenlriv/homebase-platform/README.md

    Platform Upgrade
       - Create a Cron algoryth that features the 5-10% most viewed listings every week that are vacant
       - Add a hot map to the website
+      - Only allow 12 charectars passwords and up for admins

 ## NOTES
    USER JOURNEY